Skip to main content

 The Concert, 1623 by Gerrit van Honthorst Courtesy National Gallery of Art, Washington

-Baroque refers to a style of architecture, music, and art that developed in Europe during the 17th and 18th centuries; it includes a wide range of stylistic variations, but is chiefly characterized as exuberant, ornate, and lavish.
-In painting and sculpture, the style often featured high contrast, deep color palettes, and expressive movement.
+Baroque refers to a style of architecture, music, and art that developed in Europe during the 17th and 18th centuries.
+It includes a wide range of stylistic variations, but is chiefly characterized as exuberant, ornate, and lavish.
+In painting and sculpture, the style often featured stark contrasts, deep color palettes, and expressive movement.
 In music, it’s known for its grand and dramatic energy as well as highly stylized ornamentation.

 The French word baroque and the Portuguese word barroco were used in reference to imperfect pearls.
-In the 18th century, the term was applied to music; it was originally not intended as a compliment, suggesting that the work was flawed and unpleasant to listen to.
+In the 18th century, the term was applied to music.
+It was originally not intended as a compliment, and suggested that the work was flawed and unpleasant to listen to.

 Notable Traits of Baroque Music